EYE stands for "Euler Yet another proof Engine" and it is a further

 In the current design of EYE things are integrated as follows:

-The EYE test cases and their results support the development of EYE.
+The EYE test cases and their results support the EYE development.

 EYE is a reasoning engine supporting the RGB Semantic Web layers

-i.e. RDF endpoints + unifying logic + explainable reasoning.
+i.e. RDF entities + unifying logic + explainable reasoning.

-RDF endpoints go back to the very essence of the Web and information
+RDF entities go back to the very essence of the Web and information

 itself, by representing each piece of data as a link between two things.